+Fig. 3.
+Number of uvular consonants (left) and ejective consonants (right) in the PHOIBLE database as modified for this article.

+To assess this more formally, we have built additional Bayesian mixed effect models, this time including the number of uvulars and ejectives rather than a binary classification as response but leaving other model parameters unchanged.
+Results of these ancillary models were similar to the main Bayesian mixed effects logistic regression in that the likelihood of observing ejective consonants increased moderately more strongly with altitude (3.5%, with a 95% confidence interval of [3.2%, 3.9%]) than did the probability of observing uvulars (3.3.%, with a 95% confidence internval of [3.1%, 3.5%]), and that the posterior probability of the effect being chance was low for the former (p = .0075) but high for the latter ( p = .17575).

-As alluded to, the large number of isolates and small language families of the world, which are also reflected in PHOIBLE, is a concern for fitting random effects structure.
+As alluded to, the large number of isolates and small language families of the world, which are also present in PHOIBLE, is a concern for fitting random effects structures.
 We have therefore, in addition to the Bayesian logistic mixed effects regression, performed least squares regressions on the means of elevation and uvular and ejective proportions within macroareas and within language families.
-As Bentz and Winter (2012: 8), who suggest this additional analysis in a similar situation, point out, this can be thought of as the analogues in language typology to a by-subjects and by-items treatment in a psycholinguistic experiment.
-For this additional analysis, we used the same macroareal breakdown described in section 3.3. that is also included in the main model.
-For the intra-family analysis, we focused on language families that were represented in the PHOIBLE database by 10 or more languages and in which either uvulars, ejectives, or both were actually attested: Afroasiatic, Arawakan, Athabaskan-Eyak-Tlingit, Atlantic-Congo, Austronesian, Cariban, Dravidian, Indo-European, Mande, Mayan, Mongolic, Nakh-Daghestanian, Otomanguean, Quechuan, Salishan, Sino- Ta-Ne-Omotic, Tibetan, Tai-Kadai, Tupian, Turkic, Uralic, and Uto-Aztecan.
+Bentz and Winter (2012: 8) suggest this additional analysis can be thought of as an analogue, in language typology, to a by-subjects and by-items treatment in a psycholinguistic experiment.
+For this additional analysis, we used the same macroarea breakdown described in Section 3.3. that is also included in the main model.
+For the intra-family analysis, we focused on language families that were represented in the PHOIBLE database by ten or more languages and in which either uvulars, ejectives, or both were actually attested, i.e. in Afroasiatic, Arawakan, Athabaskan-Eyak-Tlingit, Atlantic-Congo, Austronesian, Cariban, Dravidian, Indo-European, Mande, Mayan, Mongolic, Nakh-Daghestanian, Otomanguean, Quechuan, Salishan, Sino- Ta-Ne-Omotic, Tibetan, Tai-Kadai, Tupian, Turkic, Uralic, and Uto-Aztecan.
 Intra-area and intra-family means are plotted against altitude means in fig. 3.